robyndahl/GEOL316/Community Paleoecology/CommunityPaleoecology.md

 ````
 Examine your plot and then answer the following questions:

-9. Which of the following site pairs do you think are most similar?
+13. Which of the following site pairs do you think are most similar?
   + 118/128
   + 126/127
   + 101/102
-10. How certain in your answer for questions 9 are you?
+14. How certain in your answer for questions 9 are you?
 Explain.
+15. Now check the Bray-Curtis dissimilarity index data to confirm your answers to Questions 13 and 14.
+If you can't remember how to do this, revisit the code above to figure out how to view the Bray-Curtix Index.
-11. We know that all of the sites included in this analysis come from either Nilpena or Mistaken Point.
+16. We know that all of the sites included in this analysis come from either Nilpena or Mistaken Point.
 Does your cluster analysis suggest that there is a difference in the assemblages found in these two regions?
 Explain your reasoning.

 Check your answer for question 9 by examining the Ediacaran distance matrix.
 You can view the whole matrix by using the following script: